-Parents who did not go to university or college usually earn less than families who got undergraduate or graduate degrees.
-They have less resources to help their children pay for school, so first generation students often have to find work or take out more loans to cover tuition and other educational costs.
+Parents who did not attend university or college tend to earn less than families with undergraduate or graduate degrees.
+They might have fewer resources to help their children pay for school, so first-generation students often have to find work or take out more loans to cover tuition and other educational costs.

-Because parents of first generation students never had the experience of going to college or university, they are less equipped to help them prepare for school.
-Students from families who went to a post-secondary school, meanwhile, have a leg up because they get informed advice and support about higher education.
+Because parents of first-generation students never had the experience of going to college or university, they can be less equipped to help them prepare for school.
+This can make it difficult for first-generation students to get informed advice and support about higher education.

-Newcomers whose parents went to school in their home country also face these struggles, and have to figure a lot of things out about applying and preparing for school without their parents.
+Newcomers whose parents went to school in their home country also face these struggles and have to figure out many things about applying for and preparing for school without their parents.

-To encourage and support first generation students to go to university or college, the government offers bursaries for first generation students through the schools they get accepted to.
+To encourage and support first-generation students to go to university or college, the government offers financial assistance for first-generation students through the schools they get accepted to.

 The Ontario First Generation Bursary awards eligible students between $1,000 to $3,500.
-Students don’t have to apply for OSAP to be considered for this bursary.
-They can use their school’s First Generation Bursary application to be considered for the grant.
+You don’t have to apply for OSAP to be considered for this bursary.
+You can use your school’s First Generation Bursary application to apply.

 - Attend a publicly-assisted college or university in Ontario

 - Have parents who never studied at post-secondary schools anywhere in the world

 - Be enrolled in a first-entry undergraduate program

 - Not already have a post-secondary degree, diploma or certificate